Marion, Ohio Personal Injury Attorney

-GBM Law is a team of accomplished trial lawyers representing victims of personal injuries in Marion County and throughout Ohio.
-With more than 30 years of experience and more than $200 million recovered, the Ohio personal injury attorneys at GBM Law offer experience, knowledge and resources to protect our clients’ best interests.
+GB Law is a team of accomplished trial lawyers representing victims of personal injuries in Marion County and throughout Ohio.
+With more than 40 years of experience and more than $200 million recovered, the Ohio personal injury attorneys at GB Law offer experience, knowledge, and resources to protect our clients’ best interests.

 Common personal injuries in Marion, Ohio include:

-For more information about what to do following an Ohio Car Accident, see our Straight Answers to Questions about Automobile Collisions, Insurance & the Law.
+For more information about what to do following an Ohio Car Accident, see our 4 Things to Do Immediately After You’re Injured in a Car Accident blog.

 Experience Matters When Choosing an Ohio Personal Injury Attorney

-GBM Law attorneys have a reputation throughout Columbus and Ohio for our dedication to our clients following serious injury and fatal accidents.
-We work thoroughly and tirelessly to represent the best interests of our clients and their families, and help them recover the maximum financial compensation they deserve for their medical bills, lost wages and pain and suffering.
+GB Law attorneys have a reputation throughout Ohio for our dedication to our clients following serious injury and fatal accidents.
+We work thoroughly and tirelessly to represent the best interests of our clients and their families and help them recover the maximum financial compensation they deserve for their medical bills, lost wages, and pain and suffering.

 Contact us today to discuss your legal case with one of our Ohio personal injury lawyers.
 Consultations are always free and we will not charge any fees unless we recover money for you.